-HPV detection is key to preventing further high risk complications of HPV in women.
-One way, is to attend routine women’s health screening exams with your medical doctor.
-The Pap smear detects even the earliest cellular changes of cancer, and this timely detection has led to reduction in the progression to cancers.
+HPV detection is key to preventing further high-risk complications of HPV in women.
+One way is to attend routine women’s health screening exams with your medical doctor.
+The Pap smear detects even the earliest cellular changes of cancer, and this timely detection has led to a reduction in the progression to cancers.
 The HPV test detects HPV in your cells, finding the HPV before symptoms occur.

 Treatment for HPV Complications

 There are many treatment therapies available for symptoms of genital warts and cervical dysplasia, such as cryotherapy, LEEP, surgical removal, laser surgery, or photodynamic therapy.
 There are many clinical trials outlining the success of each therapy.

 What can I do naturally?